Frequently “UNasked” Questions: Why independent schools need both tuition and donations.

 Q. What Is Capital Giving And Why Should I Contribute, Especially If My Child Is Close To Graduation?

 A: Capital giving are gifts to fund transformative building, programmatic and endowment needs the school cannot pay for out of tuition funds.
 In most independent schools, capital campaigns are conducted once or twice a decade.
 The last capital initiative that Powhatan School carried out, Next Level Campaign, was conducted in 2003.

-A: Your financial contributions to the Annual Fund supports the people and programs that make Powhatan the great school that it is: talented teachers, small classes, library and instructional resources, up-to-date technology, enriching arts and athletics programs.
-Your child’s education is financed by both your tuition and Annual Fund gift.
+A: Your financial contributions to the Annual Fund support the people and programs that make Powhatan the great school that it is: talented teachers who know each child, library and instructional resources, STEM initiatives, enriching arts and athletics programs.
+Your child’s education is financed by both your tuition and Annual Fund gifts.